CRNL presentation

 The neural substrates of brain functions, including perception and action, attention, memory and learning, sleep and vigilance, emotion and social cognition, are investigated along two entwined strategic directions: from genes and cells to behavior and cognition, and from bench to patient.

 Aiming at a comprehensive understanding of these complex brain functions, a multiscale integrated approach is pursued in animal models and humans, covering many facets in the field of Integrative, Cognitive and Clinical Neuroscience.
-Our aim is to link this knowledge with the production of new diagnostic markers and innovative therapies.
+Our aim is to link this knowledge with the production of new diagnostic markers and innovative therapies

 Currently the CRNL is structured in 14 teams and 9 platforms located in the Lyon East Hospital Pole, a unique site combining medical care, basic and clinical research, and high-tech technological platforms.
-Nine teams and 6 platforms are hosted in the "Neurocampus Michel Jouvet" building since Feb.
+9 teams and 6 platforms are hosted in the "Neurocampus Michel Jouvet" building since Feb.
 2019.

 Photo : CRNL